Castelhana – Brazil

 ROAST

-Sourced through our friends at Xioxios Specialty, we love this classic expression of a Brazilian natural cup profile.
+Sourced through our friends at Xorxios Specialty, we love this classic expression of a Brazil natural cup profile.
 Gently developed in the roast for espresso; we love the balanced acidity, smooth chocolatey body and caramel sweetness.
-There is a hint of nuts and red berries in the long finish.
-Perfect for a range of brew methods.
+There is a hint of hazelnut and a sweet jammy-ness that reminds us of plums.
+This is a very consensual, easy-going coffee that is perfect for a range of brew methods, including espresso, or when paired with milk.